 - Estimate the risks.

 Once you’ve determined what you’ll do to address each risk, estimate how much it will cost you to do so.
 For example, using the concert example—how much will it cost to look after the performer’s health before the show, and how much will it cost to prepare for a backup?
-Provide a range of estimates (best case/worst case) and add the aggregated cost of these risk responses to your overall project estimate as contingency.
+Provide a range of estimates (best case/worst case) and add the aggregated cost of these risk responses to your overall project estimate as a contingency.

 - Assign owners.